MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

 ::: zone pivot="mdm-may-2019,mdm-sept-2020"

 - **Virtualization based security**:
-  Turns on virtualizationbased security (VBS) at the next reboot.
+  Turns on virtualization-based security (VBS) at the next reboot.
 Virtualization based security uses the Windows Hypervisor to provide support for security services.

   **Default**: Enable VBS with secure boot